RiotGear/rg-router/README.md

 ```
 - `name` is required, is the name of the state and the identifier to use when calling [go()](#go)
 - `url` is optional.
 It will update the browser URL on state change
+- `history` is optional.
+Set it to `false` to prevent the state from being added to your browser history
 - `resolve` is optional.
 The router will wait for `.then()` on the resolve function before going to the next state

 If you do not specify a `url` the browser back and forward buttons will still work.